SoftwareKater/economics-browser-game/README.md

   - all offers and bids are sorted by product
   - then the offers and bids for each product are sorted (offers are sorted increasing by price, bids are sorted decreasing by price)
   - the highest bidder gets served first, the lowest offerer my serve first
-  - the price will be the arithmetic mean betwenn the offer and bid price
+  - the price will be the arithmetic mean between the offer and bid price
   - when the bidder is saturated, the next is served; when the offerer is sold out, the next will serve
   - this goes on until there is no bidder willing to buy at a price

 ## Open Questions

-Every day/hour/tick the current state of each city should be saved to a db, so that we can do macro economic analysis on the data
+- Every day/hour/tick the current state of each city should be saved to a db, so that we can do macro economic analysis on the data
+- What is one round actually?